zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 The last general option for the ``tmfa`` command is the ``--hamilton`` option.
-This option allows the user to run TMFA with a slightly modified version of the algorithm that makes all reactions reversible, and only constraints the reversibility based on thermodynamics.
+This option allows the user to run ``tmfa`` with a slightly modified version of the algorithm that makes all reactions reversible, and only constraints the reversibility based on thermodynamics.
 This method is further detailed in the paper [Hamilton13]_.
 To run the ``tmfa`` command using this option you can use